rocky-linux/documentation/en/rocky/8/guides/RL_rsync_ssh.md

 The file we just created on the target should now be gone, because it does not exist on the source.

-Assuming all of this worked as expected, go ahead and modify the script to synchronize the directories that you want.
+Assuming all of this worked as expected, go ahead and modify the script to synchronize all the directories that you want.

 ## Automating Everything

 We probably don't want to be running this script manually every time we want to synchronize, so the next step is to automate this.
 Let's say that you want to want to run this script every evening at 11 PM.
-To automate with Rocky Linux, we use crontab:
+To automate that with Rocky Linux, we use crontab:

 `crontab -e`

-This will pull up the cron that may look something like this:
+This will pull up the cron, which may look something like this:

 ```
 # Edit this file to introduce tasks to be run by cron.